My Services

 WHAT IS MEDIATION?

-Mediation is a largely voluntary, flexible and confidential process to assist people to resolve disputes/conflict between them.
-The parties to mediation are supported by a third person -the mediator - to come to their own agreement on the matters in dispute.
-The mediator is an impartial person, who is not on the side of either party, and who supports the parties to reach an agreement, based on the principles of fairness and equity.
+Mediation is a largely voluntary, flexible and confidential process to assist people to resolve disputes/conflict between them, working together as a team.
+The parties to mediation are supported by a third person – the mediator – to come to their own agreement on the matters in dispute.
+The mediator is an impartial person, who is not on the side of either party, and who supports the parties to negotiate and reach an agreement, based on the principles of fairness and equity.

 Depending on the type of dispute, the mediator usually meets the parties both separately and together, and assists them to identify the issues in dispute and then explore options to resolve the issues.
 The mediator then assists in the drafting of a mediated agreement, assuming agreement is reached.